AY2324S2-CS2103T-W13-2/tp/docs/UserGuide.md

 If no command has been run at all, an error message "No more commands to undo!" will be shown instead.

 Undo command supports add, delete, clear, tag, and untag commands.
+The undo command will basically not take into account any of the "unsupported" commands and will just undo the last command that was supported.
+Example:
+1. delete 1
+2. list
+3. undo
+This will undo the delete command and the list will show the contact that was deleted.

 Example of undoing a delete command.